user1342/AutoDroid/README.md

 ```

 ## Block
 The block constant provides simple looping and call-back functionality.
-This constant is structures as ```block:``` followed by the name of the block of commands to execute.
-If no blocks have been provided in the config then use ```main```.
+This constant is structured as ```block:``` followed by the name of the block of commands to execute.
+If no blocks have been provided (i.e. commands have been provided in a list format), then commands are added to a block called ```main```.

 ```json
 {